Skip to main content

 The Debuff Stack I Ignored (And You Probably Are Too)

 For months, I treated my body like a free-to-play inventory dump.
 Slouched posture?
 I’d fix it later.
 Dehydration?
-There’s a potion for that called another energy drink.
+There's a quick fix for that: another energy drink.
 I’d end a six-hour session feeling like I’d been hit with a slow spell, unable to focus on anything outside the screen.
 My reaction time dropped, my mood tanked, and I’d lie in bed with my mind still racing through fractal mechanics.

 The worst part?
 I thought I was optimizing.
 I was min-maxing my gameplay while letting my health bar sit at 20%.
 That’s not hardcore, that’s just bad resource management.